BHoM/template-repository/README.md

 Learn how to [set up your development environment for BHoM here](https://bhom.xyz/documentation/Guides-and-Tutorials/Coding-with-BHoM/).

 ## Implement the Toolkits
-See the instructions for in our contributing guides on [implementing a new BHoM Toolkit](https://bhom.xyz/documentation/Contributing/Implementing-a-new-Toolkit/).
+See the instructions for [creating a new toolkit here](https://bhom.xyz/documentation/Contributing/Implementing-a-new-Toolkit/).